tytydraco/yessleep/out/We_Discovered_A_UBoat.md

 We remained there until the Coast Guards arrived leaving *The Aurora* behind.

-After nearly 3 hours of being interrogated, I was finally cleared of any wrongdoing 9which was a relief to me).
+After nearly 3 hours of being interrogated, I was finally cleared of any wrongdoing.

-That was several days ago...

-Anyway, the reason why I'm sharing my story here is that I need your help...
+That was several days ago anyway, the reason why I'm sharing my story here is that I need your help...

 I've been seeing *Joe* and the others everywhere, so I think they're still alive and I'm going back for them...